abellliam/d3-argumentation/README.md

 an interactive manner.
 Additionally, arguments may be repositioned and an algorithm is applied to show which arguments are "in"/"out" etc.

-Green nodes represent "in" arguments

-Orange nodes represent "out" arguments

-Grey nodes represent undecided arguments
+Green nodes represent "in" arguments, orange nodes represent "out" arguments and grey nodes represent undecided arguments

-Green arrows represent support relations

-Red solid arrows represent rebut attacks

-Red dashed arrows represent undercut attacks
+Green arrows represent support relations, red solid arrows represent rebut attacks and red dashed arrows represent undercut attacks

 To view project, make sure you have python installed and on your path, then